openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 prompted to enter the unique exam code that was assigned to you when you agreed to take the proctored exam.

+..
+SS Enter Exam Code

 Paste the code into the Exam Code field, then select **Validate**.

 If your exam code is valid, you see the details of your exam: the exam name and duration.
 Select **Next**.

 You see the Terms of Use dialog for the proctoring software.
-To agree to the terms, select **I agree**.
+Read the terms, then if you agree to them, select **I agree**.

 .. note:: If you do not want to agree to the terms, select **I don't agree**.
    You can then quit the online proctoring software and return to the edX